-For the last SIHH 2010 show, Roger Dubuis has presented a great number of, well, ultra-luxury products even including a model with a relatively rare “double tourbillon” design (and that one looked spectacular, I’d give them that.)
-However, it was the splendid Excalibur Tourbillon Minute repeater that offered a nice combination of classic complications inside wrapped into a “post art-deco” exterior that looked the most interesting offering for this year.
+For the last SIHH 2010 show, Roger Dubuis has presented a lot of, well, ultra-luxury products even including a model with a relatively rare “double tourbillon” design (and that one looked spectacular, I’d give them that.)
+However, it was the splendid Excalibur Tourbillon Minute repeater that offered a nice combination of classic complications inside wrapped into a “post-art-deco” exterior that looked the most interesting offering for this year.

 First revealed in January 2010 at Salon International de la Haute Horlogerie in Geneva (well, technically, it will be revealed later this year, since the model that produced a stunning effect at SIHH 2010 was still a prototype that was powered by a mechanism that still needed some work to be done for everything to be working as it should, but that’s not a problem in a world where just about any new product is offered as a beta these days,) the Tourbillon Minute Repeater will be produced in an extremely limited edition of only 28 pieces.